cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 if none of the variables written to are actually read anywhere in the code.

 This optimization support `basic` and `aggressive` levels of optimization.
-On the `aggressive` level, the optimization removes all dead assignment, even assignments to unused global and main variables.
+On the `aggressive` level, the optimization removes all dead assignments, even assignments to unused global and main variables.

 Dead Code Elimination also inspects your code and prints out suspicious variables:
 * _Unused variables_: those are the variables that were, or could be, eliminated.
 On `basic` level,